bokkypoobah/EthereumFoos/README.md

 This page has not been created to attribute blame, as developers (myself include) build imperfect systems.
 This page has been created to list some of the weak points in systems that will need to be protected with additional care.

-The Ethereum and cryptocurrency field is experimental, and care should be taken to minimise the chances of getting hacked.
+The Ethereum and cryptocurrency field is experimental, and care should be taken to minimise your chances of losing funds.

+If you have improvements to this list, please submit a GitHub issue.

 <br />